 So, if this first head gasket test let's you know that the gasket is blown, then you don't need to continue to the rest.

 1.)
-Is the oil on the dipstick a creamy tan and is the oil thick?
-Or...
+The oil on the dipstick is a creamy tan to off-white color.

 2.)
-Is the oil on the dipstick its normal color and viscosity?
+The oil on the dipstick is its normal color and viscosity.

 Take a look at the following interpretations to find out which one best fits what you have observed of the color of the oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.

 1.)
 The cylinder head (since it's made of aluminum) warped which caused the head gasket to burn.

 2.)
 And a burned head gasket can not seal the oil and coolant ports in both the engine block and the cylinder head (especially with a warped cylinder head).